Always have the courage to look behind the words people tell you so you can understand why they say the things they say.

 I am a self-taught narrative, documentary and commercial photographer.

-My visual work reflects both the classical, artistic style of Eastern Europe and the cinematographic, adventurous visual taste of the United States.
-I have been doing freelance work for private clients, and worked for studios and companies, such as MOM365 (newborn photography), Park Ave Studio and Silverfox Studios (weddings), LifeTouch (event and sports photography at high schools).
+My visual work is inspired by the classical, artistic style of 20th century Eastern Europe, and by the adventurous cinematographic style of the United States.
+I have been doing freelance work for a long line of private clients, and worked for studios and companies, such as MOM365 (newborn photography), Park Ave Studio and Silverfox Studios (weddings), LifeTouch (event and sports photography at high schools).

 My photography won numerous awards at international competitions in portrait, deeper perspective, people, personal portfolio, lifestyle and wedding categories.